hackforla/website/.github/ISSUE_TEMPLATE/skills-issue--developer.md

                [return to section 1](#section-1)
                ```
-- [ ] Register for Zoom meetings using the form at [Replace  with URL TO SLIDE WITH ZOOM REGISTRATION LINKS - this will get replaced by an automation that happens during onboarding, but in the meantime we will link to the slide]
+- [ ] Register for Zoom meetings using the forms in the [Register for Meetings slide](https://docs.google.com/presentation/d/1jg2UusQkY4APKf6Jn-q-pRDYZrae1DzI5cH76GXsMKQ/edit?pli=1#slide=id.g26ea7b29f52_0_14)
 - [ ] Add the `role: front end` or `role: back end/devOps` or both label(s) to this issue and remove the `role missing` label (gear in right side panel)
 - [ ] Add this issue to the Project Board under the Projects section (gear in right side panel)
 - [ ] Sign up for a [Figma](https://Figma.com) account